SR-Saunders-CS/confluence-dc-nested-macro-finder/README.md

 | `01-foundation.groovy` | ~100 lines.
 The core idea, nothing more.
 Plain text output. | Start here.
 Read it.
 Understand how the detection works before running anything on a real instance. |
 | `02-migration-audit.groovy` | ~700 lines.
 The same idea, extended with HTML output, remediation hints, blog post scanning, third-party macro detection, and more. | Use this for real migration prep once you understand the foundation. |

-These are not a free trial and a paid version.
-They are the same concept at two levels of detail.
+These two scripts are the same concept at two levels of detail.
 The foundation teaches you the approach.
-The audit script shows you what that approach looks like when built out for a real customer engagement.
+The audit script shows you what that approach looks like when built out and extended (and this can be taken further with ScriptRunner).
 ---

 ## The problem, briefly